 I have been on the road this past week.
 Well, for over a week actually.
-First I fly to Florida and from there I flew out to Texas.
+First, I flew to Florida and from there I flew out to Texas.
 I hadn’t been away for that long on a business trip in a long time.
 Before, during my New York life, I used to travel quite often.
 At least twice a month.
 From city to city, many times.
 That was then.
 Now, I am more settled in Los Angeles.
-It is partly why I took the position that I currently have.
+It is partly why I moved to Los Angeles.
 I started to get tired of business travel.
 Sure, its fun at first.
 I have been to all states but Alaska.
 That is quite a feat!
 I am so proud of that accomplishment considering how small my world had been while I was growing up.
-As a reuslt of my business travels, I have seen this country.
+As a result of my business travels, I have seen this country.
 I seen many of the often deeply hidden parts.
 I will always value that part of my old life.
 My understanding of this country grew enormously as a result.

 But you eventually get tired of road food.
 You get tired of surly, self-righteous airline passengers.
 You get tired of the tired flight attendants.
 You get tired of getting sinus infections from all the recycled plane and hotel air venting systems.
 You get tired a lot.